kyle-rosa/differentiable_heat_method/README.md

 3. Integrate the divergence of the normalised gradient field to find the distance field.

 ### Intuitive Motivation
-The intuition here is that if we place a temperature impulse at $v$, then heat will flow away from $v$ along the shorted path.
+The intuition here is that if we place a temperature impulse at $v$, then heat will flow away from $v$ along the shortest path.
 This tells us the _direction_ of geoedics away from $v$.
 The signed distance field increases at a constant rate of $1$ unit per unit as you move away from the chosen vertex, so its gradient must have length one.

 Together, these imply that the distance field $f$ satisfies
 1. $f(v)=0$,